Women's football in Turkey: Friendship matches

 In 1971, Haluk Hekimoğlu formed a women's team named "Istanbul Kız Futbol Takımı" (Istanbul Girls' Football Team) with 13 young women on his own personal efforts.
 This team pioneered the foundation of the country's first women's football club Dostluk Spor (Turkish for "Friendship"), which was officially registered as an association on 19 April 1973 at Moda neighborhood of Kadıköy district in Istanbul.
 Due to lack of any other women's football teams, Dostluk Spor played demonstration games with men's teams of retired or junior players before some jubilee matches, derbies and season's opening games between 1973 and 1978.
 The team contributed much to the women's football in Turkey playing in many cities of the country.
 Their fundraising matches after the 1976 Çaldıran–Muradiye earthquake in Van, eastern Turkey helped growing of social responsibility in the society.
 The team's advertisement in the newspapers to recruit women players found positive response.

 Dostluk Spor's success led soon to the establishment of other women's football teams such as Filizspor in İzmir formed in 1978 by the female students of the Namık Kemal High School, and İncirlispor, Nazende Spor in Ankara the same year.
 A friendly match played between Filizspor and Dostluk Spor at İzmir Alsancak Stadium ended with the Dostluk Spor's victory of 14–0.
 Foundation of women's teams in Kocaeli and Samsun followed later.
 In 1979, Dostluk Spor played a friendly match with the German team SC 07 Bad Neuenahr losing 0–4.
 This was Dostluk Spor team's first ever international match, and also the first ever international women's football match at clubs' level played in Turkey.
-On 17 August 1980, Dostluk Spor met Filizspor from Izmir again at Vefa Stadium, Istanbul.
-An outpoint like in the first match in 1978 was not possible this time, the team from Izmir was defeated only by 2–1.
+On 17 August 1980, Dostluk Spor met Filizspor from İzmir again at Vefa Stadium, Istanbul.
+An outpoint like in the first match in 1978 was not possible this time, the team from İzmir was defeated only by 2–1.
 With the foundation of Atılımspor and Deryaspor in 1980, the number of women's football teams in Istanbul reached three.